DezhongT/ICML_Neural_Control_2026/README.md

 The forward equilibrium is solved to convergence, and training uses implicit differentiation / IFT without unrolling, in the same spirit as DEQ methods.

-After training, this learned implicit model is frozen and used as the forward model for Neural Control, which optimizes a force trajectory \(z(\lambda)\) so that the resulting equilibrium strain trajectory tracks the target
+After training, this learned implicit model is frozen and used as the forward model for Neural Control, which optimizes a force trajectory $z(\lambda)$ so that the resulting equilibrium strain trajectory tracks the target

 $$
 \varepsilon^*(\lambda) = 0.05\sin(2\pi\lambda) + 0.05, \qquad \lambda \in [0,1].